 Banana bread has been on our to-do list for quite some time now.
-It’s a classic and we knew we couldn’t miss the opportunity to share our own version with you.
+It’s a classic and we knew we couldn’t miss the opportunity to share our own easy version with you.

-There are no surprises in our banana bread recipe — you’ll find mashed bananas, flour, butter, eggs, baking soda and spices.
+There are no surprises in our easy banana bread recipe — you’ll find mashed bananas, flour, butter, eggs, baking soda and spices.
 Nuts are optional, although we do love the added crunch.

-The Best Banana Bread Recipe Starts with the Best Bananas
+Our Easy Banana Bread Recipe Starts with the Best Bananas

 No matter what recipe you use, remember this.
 There is no point in baking up a batch of banana bread without using ripe bananas.
 In fact if you can wait a day for browned, overripe and speckled bananas, it’s even better.
 If your bananas are still green, wait a day or two.
 You won’t regret it.

 It’s the bananas that make banana bread so moist, sweet and flavorful.

 Once you’re ready with your bananas, the rest of the recipe comes together quickly.

 No mixer required!
 All you need is a fork.

 You definitely don’t need a mixer to make banana bread — a fork or spatula works perfectly fine.